 If you’re looking for hulless microwave popcorn, Riehle’s is the brand for you.
 Their microwave popcorn is super simple to make and will upgrade your movie nights thanks to the soft, tender kernels.

 Just don’t get shocked when you pop a bag of Riehle’s popcorn.
 Spoiler alert: it comes out small.
 In fact, lots of customer reviews mention the tiny size of the popcorn.

 However, we don’t see this as a bad thing.
 The small size means the hulls are barely noticeable.
 Hulless popcorn seekers will be happy with this popcorn brand.

 4. Black JewellCrimson Red Gourmet Popcorn Kernels

 Black Jewell popcorn not only has a very small hull, but it’s also unique in many other ways.
 The dark-colored kernels are eye-catching and exciting.

 While the red kernels may pop open to reveal a bright, white center, the popcorn does have a rich and interesting flavor that’s far more intense than other popcorns.
 You can snag this popcorn in already popped popcorn bags or make the red kernels yourself.

 We also love Black Jewell as a company because they plant pollinator plots to help the honey bee population.
 They also contribute to pollinator advocacy groups that help make sustainable farming possible.
 It’s a great popcorn brand with a great cause.

 Learn More About All Things Popcorn

-True hulless popcorn may not actually exist but there are brands out there that make popcorn with small, practically unnoticeable hulls.
-You can eat this type of popcorn without worry — no need for a toothpick to take those annoying hulls out of your teeth.
+True hulless popcorn may not exist but there are brands out there that make popcorn with small, practically unnoticeable hulls.
+You can eat this type of popcorn without worry — no need for a toothpick to take those annoying hulls out of your teeth and gums.